-I am dedicated to academic work grounded in anti-oppressive principles that honour the inherent dignity of individuals.
-My research and teaching focus on centering indigenous perspectives, decolonizing methodologies, and unapologetically amplifying the voices of marginalized communities.
-Guided by trauma-informed/responsive approaches, social justice and activism are integrated into both my teaching and research endeavours.
+I am committed to academic work grounded in anti-oppressive principles that honour the inherent dignity of all people.
+My research and teaching centre Indigenous perspectives, decolonial methodologies, and the unapologetic amplification of marginalised voices.
+Guided by trauma-responsive approaches, I integrate social justice and activism throughout both my teaching and research practice.

 Educate.
 Evolve.
 Elevate.